Dreamzilla/dreamzilla.github.io/general/faq/premium_subscriptions/subscription_license.md

-## Can't I just pay once instead of annually, to get Serverauditor Premium?
+## Can't I just pay once instead of annually, to get Termius Premium?

-We have decided to distribute Serverauditor Premium under a subscription-based licensing model for several reasons.
+We have decided to distribute Termius Premium under a subscription-based licensing model for several reasons.

-First and foremost, Serverauditor is a product that is always under development, we strive to stay in track of the ever-evolving market.
-Serverauditor agrees with the latest trends technology-wise, security-wise and regarding UX/UI and functionality.
+First and foremost, Termius is a product that is always under development, we strive to stay in track of the ever-evolving market.
+Termius agrees with the latest trends technology-wise, security-wise and regarding UX/UI and functionality.
 We believe that a Subscription-based distribution allows long-term development and investment.
 Guaranteeing quality software, today and tomorrow.

 What's more?
 Premium users get cross-platform synchronization.
 We make sure that the user data you produce is synchronized across all the devices you'll use.
 To do so we run a secure zero-knowledge data store in the cloud (AWS).